 Furthermore, retirees often have flexible schedules and are open to part-time or project-based work, providing employers with a versatile workforce solution.
 By hiring retirees, companies not only benefit from their expertise but also demonstrate a commitment to inclusivity and diversity in the workplace.
 It’s a strategic move that can enhance a company’s reputation and contribute to its success.

-In the pursuit of tapping into the ‘hidden workforce’, it’s crucial for employers to be mindful of Industrial Relations laws.
+In the pursuit of tapping into the ‘hidden workforce’, it’s crucial for employers to be mindful of workplace laws.
 Retirees and neurodivergent individuals are just two elements of this untapped opportunity but there are many others being overlooked.
 The Fair Work Act 2009 and anti-discrimination legislation ensures protection against unlawful workplace discrimination, promoting equal opportunity for everyone.
 Employers must ensure that their recruitment and employment practices do not discriminate on the basis of age, disability, race, sex, intersex status, gender identity and sexual orientation.
 By adhering to these laws, businesses can create a fair and inclusive workplace, while also unlocking the potential of the ‘hidden workforce’.

 Furthermore, employers are encouraged to consider the role that unconscious bias plays in recruitment to ensure that they are not inadvertently discriminating against applicants.
 Remember, diversity and inclusion are not just about doing what’s right - they’re also about doing what’s smart for your business.

-5 Tips for Employers to untap the hidden workforce
+5 Tips for employers to untap the hidden workforce

 1. Value All Forms of Diversity: Understand the importance of having a variety of perspectives in your team.
 This includes diversity in age, neurodiversity, as well as cultural and gender diversity.